 Rose Bowl Stadium is one of several iconic Los Angeles venues hosting the L.A.
 2028 Olympic and Paralympic Games.

 In addition to sporting events, Rose Bowl Stadium has hosted concerts by some of the biggest acts in music history.
 Selected highlights include Depeche Mode in 1998 (recorded and released as the documentary film and live album, 101), Metallica and Guns N’ Roses (1992), Michael Jackson (Super Bowl XXVII halftime show), The Rolling Stones - Voodoo Lounge Tour (1994) and No Filter Tour (2019); U2 (released as the 2010 concert film, U2360° at the Rose Bowl), The Monster Tour with Eminem and Rihanna; Beyoncé and Jay-Z - On the Run Tour (2014) and OTR II (2018); and BTS (2019).
 In September 2014, the boy band One Direction sold out three consecutive nights at Rose Bowl Stadium, the first music act to do so.

 The incredible Rose Bowl Flea Market is held rain or shine at Rose Bowl Stadium on the second Sunday of every month.
 Boasting more than 2,500 vendor and 20,000 monthly visitors, it’s easy to see why it claims to be the largest flea market on the West Coast.
 No matter what you’re looking for, you’re sure to find it at the Rose Bowl Flea Market, from antiques and collectibles to vintage clothing and furniture, art, photographs, jewelry, ceramics and much more.
-Get there early for the best selection - special preview VIP admission from 5-7 a.m. is $20.00 per person, early bird admission from 7-8 a.m. is $15.00, express admission from 8-9 a.m. is $10.00 and general admission beginning at 9 a.m. is $8.00.
+Get there early for the best selection - VIP admission from 5-8:45am is $20 per person; General Admission starts at 9am for $12.
 Children under 12 are admitted free with an adult.
-NOTE: all vendors are not fully moved in and set up until 9 a.m.
-The public can shop for last minute bargains until 4:30 p.m.

 Every July 4th, Rose Bowl Stadium hosts Americafest, a spectacular Independence Day celebration featuring “the largest fireworks show in Southern California,” live music, food vendors, crafts and much more.
 Families are invited to picnic or tailgate on the grassy area outside the stadium.